Discover 10 Important Queens of the medieval period Read more about the 10 Famous Queens of Medieval Times >>

-A medieval kings main goal was to protect his kingdom from enemies and secure his domination of the Kingdom.
+A medieval kings commonly protected his kingdom from enemies and secured his domination of the Kingdom.
 Read more about the Medieval King >>

-A medieval prince had to master weaponry, politics and understand political and social issues.
-Read more about the Medieval Prince >>
+A medieval prince had to master weaponry, politics and understand political and social issues Read more about the Medieval Prince >>

-Medieval Princesses were often married of to princes of other important Royal families Read more about the Medieval Princess >>
+Medieval Princesses were often married to Princes of other important Royal families Read more about the Medieval Princess >>

-Medieval queens played an important role in medieval society, however most medieval Queens were not absolute rulers of their kingdoms as that role was dominated by medieval kings in medieval history.
-Read more about the Medieval Queen >>
+Commonly medieval Queens were not absolute rulers of their kingdoms which was dominated by Kings Read more about the Medieval Queen >>

-Some Medieval Queens would have been very involved in every aspect of the running of a Kingdom and in some cases this may have stretched to arranging battles and even commanding armies and governing councils amongst other things.
+Some medieval Queens would have been very involved in every aspect of the running of a Kingdom and in some cases, this may have stretched to arranging battles and even commanding armies and governing councils amongst other things.

 The Queen was also usually required to show a strong interest in the Church and could have also been responsible for arranging Charitable activities in the Kingdom.

-Sometimes a Medieval Queen would have to act as Regent herself in the Kings absence, for example if the King was needed to fight a war, this would have meant that the Queen had to step into the Kings shoes as a temporary measure to run the Kingdom
+Sometimes a medieval Queen would have to act as regent herself in the king’s absence, for example, if the King was needed to command a battle.
+This would have meant that the Queen had to step into the King’s shoes as a temporary measure to run the Kingdom

 A Queen may also have to act as regent in other circumstances such as when the heir to the throne was too young to rule or the King was sick and unable to rule.